 - Please complete this form carefully.
 It is important that your answers are correct. - The information in your answers will help ensure that the sale of your house goes smoothly.
-Please answer each question with as much detailed information as you can. - If anything changes after you fill in this questionnaire but before the date of entry for the sale of your house, tell your solicitor or estate agent immediately.
+Please answer each question with as much detailed information as you can. - If anything changes after you fill in this questionnaire but before the Date of Entry for the sale of your house, tell your solicitor or estate agent immediately.

-Information to be given to prospective buyer(s)
+PROPERTY QUESTIONNAIRE Information to be given to prospective buyer(s)

-1. Length of ownership

-How long have you owned the property?
-35 years

-2. Council tax

-Which Council Tax band is your property in?
-(Please circle)
+1. Length of ov wnership How long ha ave you owned the property?
+35 YEARS 2.
+Council Tax Which Coun cil Tax band is your property in?
 A B C D E F G H

 3. Parking

 What are the arrangements for parking at your property?

-(Please tick all that apply)
+(Please indicate all that apply)

-● Garage ✓
+- Garage

-Allocated parking space
+- Allocated parking space

-● Driveway ✓
+- Driveway

-Shared parking
+- Shared parking

-On street
+- On street

-Resident permit
+- Resident permit

-Metered parking
+- Metered parking

-Other (please specify):
+- Other (please specify):

-4. Conservation area
+4. Conservation Area

-Is your property in a designated Conservation Area (i.e. an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
-Yes / No / Den't know desirable to preserve or enhance)?
+Is your property in a designated Conservation Area (i.e. an area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance)?

+Yes/No/ Don't know

+5. Listed Buildings

+Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?

+Yes No